cBournhonesque/lightyear/NOTES.md

 # IDEAS

-- avoid split borrow issue in netcode by providing each connection with a LinkScratch (temp buffer to use)
-- we have a Linking, Linked, Unlink, Unlinked, etc. to track the state of the Link (for filters) + a LinkState stored on the link itself
-- same think the Connected, Connecting, etc. should be a marker component for filters + be stored on the client/server itself

 - Authority: we want seamless authority transfers so states where the client is connected to 2 servers; maybe it starts accepting the packets from both server for a while, buffers them internally (instead of applying to world), and the AuthorityTransfer has a Tick after which the transfer is truly effective.
 We can have Transferring/Transferred.

-- UDP: there is no Linking process, so we go directly to Linked/Unlinked
-- netcode only receives from links if the link is Linked
-- maybe we should have a LinkId(u64) instead of Entity to have a more long-term id?
-  - we want to make sure that we should be able to do replication outside of client-server architecture.

 - we want integration tests
   - with client-server with netcode